This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch ranch dressing recipe, check out our Leftover Ingredients Recipe Finder.

-• Sour Cream: Regular sour cream is my go-to for its thicker consistency and richer flavor.
-However, you can use low-fat or fat-free versions if you prefer a lighter dressing.
-Consider using leftover sour cream in a Mini Squash Casserole, Swedish Meatballs, or a Mini German Chocolate Cake!
+• Sour Cream: Regular sour cream gives the dressing a thicker consistency and richer flavor, but low-fat or fat-free versions work too.
+Use extra sour cream in Mini Squash Casserole, Swedish Meatballs, or Mini German Chocolate Cake.

-• Lemon Juice: Both freshly squeezed and bottled lemon juice work well, so use what you have on hand.
+• Lemon Juice: Fresh or bottled lemon juice both work—use what you have.

-• Apple Cider Vinegar: Apple cider vinegar adds a fantastic flavor to the dressing, but white wine vinegar is a great alternative if you want to switch things up.
-Consider using leftover vinegar in a small batch of BBQ Sauce or German Potato Salad.
+• Apple Cider Vinegar: Adds a slight tang to the dressing.
+White wine vinegar is a good alternative.
+Try apple cider vinegar in BBQ Sauce or German Potato Salad.

-Note: I don’t add salt or pepper to this recipe, but feel free to season your ranch dressing to taste after trying it.
+Note: I don’t add salt or pepper, but you can season to taste after mixing.

-• Spice it Up: For a spicy kick, mix in a dash of Sriracha, a bit of Moroccan harissa paste, or some diced chipotle peppers in adobo sauce.
+• Make It Spicy: Stir in a dash of Sriracha, harissa paste, or chopped chipotle peppers in adobo.

-• Cheesy Delight: Mix in some crumbled feta, grated Parmesan, or cotija cheese for a cheesy variation.
+• Make It Cheesy: Stir in crumbled feta, grated Parmesan, or cotija cheese.

 How To Make Ranch Dressing

-1. In a small bowl, whisk together the mayonnaise, sour cream, lemon juice, vinegar, garlic powder, dried parsley, and dried dill.
-Taste and add a pinch of salt if you feel it necessary.
+1. Mix the Ingredients: In a small bowl, whisk together the mayonnaise, sour cream, lemon juice, vinegar, garlic powder, dried parsley, and dried dill.
+Taste and add a pinch of salt if needed.

 a blue bowl filled with mayonnaise, sour cream, lemon juice, and dried herbs.

-1. Cover or pour into a small container and store in the refrigerator until ready to use.
+1. Chill: Cover or transfer to a small container and refrigerate until ready to use.

 a small amount of ranch dressing in a blue bowl on top of a wooden cutting board.